Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 #### Install Clang
 Open a powershell console and paste this command:

-- `powershell -Exec ByPass -NoProfile -c "(New-Object Net.WebClient).DownloadString('https://erarnitox.de/scripts/llvm-mingw.ps1') | IEX"`
+`powershell -Exec ByPass -NoProfile -c "(New-Object Net.WebClient).DownloadString('https://erarnitox.de/scripts/llvm-mingw.ps1') | IEX"`

 Then run it and have some patience.

-#### Set up Environment Variables
+After the installation has been completed, please restart your computer for the environment variables to be loaded again!

+Congratz!
+The Installation is done!

 ### Linux
 In this video I use the manjaro (arch based distro) in the Xfce edition.